ethereum-optimism/specs/specs/granite/header_accumulator.md

 validated to resolve its dependents.
 With this, the computational complexity of resolving a dependency is drastically reduced, only requiring two merkle proofs as well as `n` merkle patricia trie proofs to verify inclusion within the receipt roots within the headers commited to in the accumulator tree.

+This feature also allows for very efficient historical state lookups for other situations that are periphery to this optimization for interop.
+For example, in the fault proof program, this feature removes the need for a commit-reveal walkback when retrieving data within the historical chain.
+Instead, we would only need to provide small inclusion proofs for a constant-time lookup of any data in the historical state accumulator.

 ## Constants & Definitions